itzdev691/ghost_comm/README.md

 - The peer table is runtime-managed and prunes entries that have not been seen recently.
 - The current code is a mesh-like discovery and messaging layer, not a full routed multi-hop mesh.
 - If you want true relaying next, the clean extension is to add TTL, message IDs, and rebroadcast rules for selected packet types.

+## 🔧 Build System

+This project is currently built using the **Arduino framework** (via PlatformIO), enabling rapid prototyping and ease of development on ESP32 devices.

+### 🔮 Future Plans

+The project is planned to be migrated to the **ESP-IDF (Espressif IoT Development Framework)** in the future.
+This transition will provide:

+- Lower-level hardware control
+- Improved performance and memory management
+- Better scalability for advanced mesh networking features
+- Native access to ESP32 capabilities and optimizations

+The Arduino-based implementation serves as a flexible foundation while the system architecture matures.
 >>>>>>> master